mohanck/Messenger/README.md

 # Messenger
-Messenger Application developed using REST Methodology
+Messenger Application developed using REST Methodology.
+Every folder is in a seperate branch.